Vengadesan017/Udemy-PostgreSQL-1/Markdown.md

 - [ ] Contact the media

-That is so funny! :joy:
+That is so funny! :slightly_smiling_face:

 I need to highlight these ==very important words==.